CASP-Systems-BU/Gadget/configs/README.md

 If you set the distribution to  normal, the parameters `sd` and `mean` need to be defined.

-If you set the distribution to normal, the parameters `a` and `b` need to be defined, where a is the lower bound, and b is the upper bound.
+If you set the distribution to uniform, the parameters `a` and `b` need to be defined, where a is the lower bound, and b is the upper bound.

 If you set the distribution to  hotspot, the parameters `hotspotfraction` and `hotoperationfraction` need to be defined.